jkingportfolio/ci_pp5_tick_it_react/README.md

 - `<PageNotFound />` - specific component, used to display a 404 page made up of an image file and return home button for when the page does not exist.
   - Used in user story: 31

-- `<PasswordCriteria />` - re-usable component, used to display the validation criteria needed for a valid password entry.
+- `<PasswordCriteria />` - specific component, used to display the validation criteria needed for a valid password entry.
   - Used in user story: 26

 - `<ScrollToTop />` - specific component, used to produce a button that will show when the user reaches the bottom of the page, this will allow the user to quickly return to the top of the page without the need for scrolling.